LimeChain/Fruzhin/docs/development/package/constants.md

 - **POLKADOT_WS_RPC**: WebSocket RPC endpoint for the Polkadot mainnet.
 - **KUSAMA_WS_RPC**: WebSocket RPC endpoint for the Kusama network.
 - **WESTEND_WS_RPC**: WebSocket RPC endpoint for the Westend testnet.

-### Usage:

-These constants are used throughout the Fruzhin project to establish connections to the specified blockchain networks, facilitating data fetches, transaction submissions, and other network interactions.